 Cromartie was sentenced to death with the other three Jacobite lords at a show trial in London.
 The family was stripped of its titles, the estates confiscated and total ruin resulted.
 George was rescued by the extraordinary bravery of his wife, ‘Bonnie Bell’, Isabella Gordon, after she fainted at the king’s feet having presented him with a Petition to save his life.

-She befriended Frederick Price of Wales who hated his father, George the second.
+She befriended Frederick Prince of Wales who hated his father, George the second.
 Frederick, together with his wife and ‘Bonnie Belle’s’ courage, managed to commute the death sentence to one of exile in Devonshire for life, after a three year spell in the Tower of London.
 He eventually died, in poverty, in Walpole Street in London.

 George’s son, Lord Macleod was released from the Tower after a year, still only 19, he went to Sweden where his brilliance as a soldier was soon recognised and he became an Earl Marishall as well as being created ‘Count Cromartie of Sweden’.
 After returning to Scotland he and his brother raised a regiment of foot which much later became the Highland Light Infantry.
 After action in India he was given the right to buy back the estates for £19,000, a huge sum in those days.
 George lived out the rest of his life at Castle Leod.